SkylerBurger/original_cropyble/README.md

 - **Cropable()**: Takes an input image location, performs OCR and stores the results for future crops.
 - **.crop()**: Takes in a query string representing the word you'd like cropped from the image.
 Generates and saves a cropped copy of the original image based on the query string.

+## Roadmap
+- Installation instructions for other systems
+- Integration with a handwriting recognition package
+- Multiple match results
+- Match highlighting applied to original image
+- Proper Python packaging structure

 ## Change Log
 07/22/2019 - 1.1.0